Migratory Dragonfly Partnership Publications

 Stable Isotope Project

-The MDP is implementing a Stable Isotope Project to investigate patterns of reproduction, emergence, and movement among migrant species at different latitudes.
+The Stable Isotope Project investigates patterns of reproduction, emergence, and movement among migrant species at different latitudes.
 Participants will help us assess connectivity of migratory dragonfly populations using stable isotope signatures.

 Isotopes are different forms of one chemical element, each with a slight variation in atomic structure.
 These isotopic forms vary characteristically with latitude.
 For dragonflies, an isotopic signature can be generated by measuring the ratio between stable isotopes of hydrogen, a component of the waters in which the nymphs live during development, traces of which remain locked into the wing tissue of the adult after emergence.
 By comparing the hydrogen isotope ratio in its wings to that of the water body where the insect was captured, researchers can get an indication of how far a captured dragonfly has moved from its emergence site.
 Isotope data will increase our understanding of the points of origin of dragonflies in a mass flight, better delineate southern and northern endpoints of migration, and help distinguish migratory individuals from residents.